CodeYourFuture/curriculum/common-content/en/energisers/confident-presenting/index.md

 3. In a power pose of your choosing go around the room and ask everyone to say their name in the most exaggerated, enthusiastic way possible, like they’re introducing themselves to a stadium of people.

 > [!WARNING]
-> The science behind power poses is not very strong, this is only to get everyone up and moving around!
+> This is not proven science.
+This is just a fun game to get everyone up and moving around!

 # Resources on Confident Presenting
 - [Make Body Language Your Superpower](https://www.youtube.com/watch?v=cFLjudWTuGQ&ab_channel=StanfordGraduateSchoolofBusiness)